apache/spark/docs/sql-ref-syntax-ddl-create-view.md

 ---

 ### Description
-Views are based on result-set of complex base `SQL` queries that are hard to maintain or understand. `CREATE VIEW` constructs a virtual table that has no physical data therefore other operations like `ALTER VIEW` and `DROP VIEW` only change metadata.
+Views are based on the result-set of an `SQL` query. `CREATE VIEW` constructs a virtual table that has no physical data therefore other operations like `ALTER VIEW` and `DROP VIEW` only change metadata.

 ### Syntax
 {% highlight sql %}